IBM/ubiquity-docker-plugin/README.md

 ## General Examples
 ### List Docker Volumes

-We can list the volumes created using the ubiquity docker plugin and the output should be as given below :
+We can list the volumes created using the ubiquity docker plugin:
-It lists volumes across all the volume plugins running on that system.
-Each volume created is listed along with the the volume driver used to create it

 ```bash
  $ docker volume ls